-Alternative grading, first implemented in spring 2020, will also be implemented for the fall 2020 semester to serve as a safety net for undergraduate students who encounter significant challenges that impede their academic goals due to circumstances beyond their control.
-LionPATH allows undergraduate students to select which standard grades (those that carry grade points) they wish to replace with alternative grades.
-For undergraduate students who earned D’s or F’s in their courses, the alternative grades protect them from having their Penn State GPA negatively impacted.
+Alternative grading, first implemented in spring 2020, will also be implemented for the spring 2021 semester to serve as a safety net for undergraduate students who encounter significant challenges that impede their academic goals due to circumstances beyond their control.
+LionPATH allows undergraduate students to select which standard grades (those that carry grade points) they want to replace with alternative grades.
+For undergraduate students who earned Ds or Fs in their courses, the alternative grades protect them from having their Penn State GPA negatively impacted.
 For those who earned grades of C or better, the selection of SAT (Satisfactory) grades will keep the detail of these grades from appearing on their transcripts and remove them from their GPA calculation.

-Undergraduate students should use alternative grading very cautiously and with a lot of attention to the potential long-term implications of this decision, especially for the selection of SAT grades.
+It is recommended that undergraduate students continue to use alternative grading very cautiously and with a lot of attention to the potential long-term implications of this decision, especially for the selection of SAT grades.
 Academic transcripts represent the full record of each student’s academic achievements, and all C-or-better grades indicate that undergraduate students have successfully achieved the learning outcomes for those courses.
 Masking this achievement with an SAT grade may be interpreted negatively by outside entities such as graduate schools and employers, some of which are likely to recalculate GPAs, making their own assumptions about what is behind an SAT grade.
-While the use of some form of pass/fail grading was common across higher education in spring 2020, it is much less common in fall, and we are urging students to think carefully about their selections, especially for SAT grades.
+While the use of some form of pass/fail grading was common across higher education in spring 2020, it is much less common since, and we therefore urge students to think carefully about their selections, especially for SAT grades.

-Similar to spring 2020 semester, students will control what grades are changed to alternative grades, recognizing that many will want to retain their earned letter grades to reflect their accomplishments.
-The online tool to select alternative grades for each course will be the same as the one that was used in spring and will be available to students in LionPATH beginning December 23.
-All selections must be finalized by midnight on January 12.
+As in the spring and fall 2020 semesters, students are responsible for selecting which letter grades they want to change to alternative grades.
+Students are encouraged to retain their earned letter grades that reflect their academic accomplishments.
+The online tool to select alternative grades for each course will be the same as the one that was used in spring and fall 2020 and will be available to students in LionPATH beginning May 12.
+All selections will need to be completed by 11:59 p.m.
+(ET) on May 21.
 Students are strongly encouraged to consult with their academic advisers as they make their decisions about alternative grades.

-Instructions for how to use the LionPATH GPA calculator to estimate the effect of alternative grading choices can be found on the Fall 2020 Grades page on the University Registrar site.
-Instructions on how to use the Alternative Grade Calculator & Request Tool, which is where you will finalize your decisions, are coming soon.
+Instructions can be found on the Spring 2021 Grades page on the University Registrar site for how to use the LionPATH GPA Calculator, used to estimate the effect of alternative grading choices, and the Alternative Grade Calculator and Request Tool, which is where students will finalize their decisions.

 Alternative Grading System